Kedaulatan Rakyat

 Initially, Kedaulatan Rakyat consisted of 16 pages.
-Recently, it has become the largest newspaper in Yogyakarta and southern Central Java, and circulates 125,000 copies.
-It is considered the first newspaper to be published after Indonesian independence, as well as the oldest continuously published newspaper in Indonesia.
+Recently, it has become the largest newspaper in Yogyakarta and southern Central Java, and at one time circulates 125,000 copies.

 Its motto is Suara Hati Nurani Rakyat (Voice of the People's Conscience).

 History

 KR is the second newspaper to be published in Yogyakarta after the Javanese-language newspaper Sedya Tama, was published biweekly.
 When Sedya Tama was banned by the Japanese, the Japanese army established a new newspaper called Sinar Matahari (Sunlight).

 Driven by the desire to publish an Indonesian-owned newspaper by the Indonesian government, after its independence H. Soemadi, M. Wonohito and Sinar Matahari staff members - who were mostly Indonesian - took over the paper and established a new daily called Kedaulatan Rakyat.
 The phrase Kedaulatan Rakyat is taken from the Preamble to the 1945 Constitution.